 Motion-activated sprinklers can also help deter squirrels.

 You can buy them at most hardware or home improvement stores.
-They work by spraying water when squirrels or other animals approach, startling them and prompting them to leave the area.
+They work by spraying water when a squirrel or another animal approaches, startling them and causing them to run away.

 6. Eliminate Standing Water